 Your GP may advise to postpone you or your child’s MMR vaccine until a later date, if:

+Side-effects are the unwanted but mostly mild and temporary effects of the vaccination.
 The three viruses in the vaccine act at different times and may produce different side-effects as they start to work.

-A link between the MMR vaccination and autism was suggested in 1998 when a group of doctors published a paper about 12 autistic children who also had bowel problems.
-The doctors put forward a theory about bowel inflammation, caused by the MMR vaccine, which could lead to problems with brain development.
+You may have heard of a suggested link between the MMR vaccine, autism and inflammatory bowel disorders.
+This link was suggested in 1998 when a group of researchers published a paper about 12 children who had bowel problems and similar symptoms to autism.
 The researchers didn’t prove their theory and they actually stated in their paper that they had not proved a link between autism and the MMR vaccine.

 There are a number of reasons why the vaccines in the combined MMR aren’t routinely given separately in the UK.

-For answers to frequently asked questions on this topic, see Common questions.
+For answers to frequently asked questions on this topic, see FAQs.

 For sources and links to further information, see Resources.